 6.1 Stay of Action.
 If, after a sale of receivables that is otherwise perfected, the seller becomes subject to an insolvency proceeding, will Japanese insolvency laws automatically prohibit the purchaser from collecting, transferring or otherwise exercising ownership rights over the purchased receivables (a "stay of action")?
+If so, what generally is the length of that stay of action?
 Does the insolvency official have the ability to stay collection and enforcement actions until he determines that the sale is perfected?
 Would the answer be different if the purchaser is deemed to only be a secured party rather than the owner of the receivables?

 Under Japanese law, there is no system or mechanism equivalent to an automatic stay.
-Neither the filing of the petition for insolvency proceedings, nor the commencement of such proceedings, automatically prohibit creditors from exercising or enforcing their rights; however, Japanese insolvency courts will customarily issue stay orders as to payments on, or performance of, obligations of the insolvent.
+Neither the filing of the petition for insolvency proceedings, nor the commencement of such proceedings, automatically prohibit creditors from exercising or enforcing their rights; however, once the commencement of insolvency proceedings is petitioned, Japanese insolvency courts will customarily issue stay orders as to payments on, or performance of, obligations of the insolvent up to the commencement of insolvency proceedings.
 Also, upon and after the commencement of the insolvency proceedings, the creditors to the insolvent will be subjected to such proceedings and will be prohibited from exercising or enforcing their rights outside such proceedings; however, secured creditors will basically be allowed to enforce/foreclose on their security interest if the insolvency proceeding is either a bankruptcy proceeding under the Bankruptcy Code or a rehabilitation proceeding under the Civil Rehabilitation Law, in each case subject to certain rights of the insolvency official to extinguish the security interest and/or to stay the foreclosure process of the security interest.